The most pressing science issues facing the human condition today

 - Students must adhere to all Institute-wide policies listed in the Student Handbook under "Community Standards," which include policies on attendance, academic integrity, plagiarism, computer, and network use.
 Please see the Office of Student Affairs for policies and procedures for handling academic conduct issues.

 - Pratt Institute is committed to full inclusion of all students.
-Those who require special accommodations for disabilities must obtain clearance from the Office of Disability Services at the beginning of the semester.
-Please make an appointment with the Disability Resource Center (DRC) to discuss these accommodations.
-The DRC is located in Room 117, Willoughby Hall.
+Those who require special accommodations for disabilities must obtain clearance from the Learning/Access Center at the beginning of the semester.
+Please make an appointment with the L/AC) to discuss these accommodations.
+The L/AC is located on the first floor of the ISC building.

 - On-time attendance at each class meeting is expected.
 (See the section on absences below.)